JosephBatchelor/Sports_Market_Rest_API/README.md

 So that I can keep track of the price in real-time,
 I want to be able to call the API every minute without getting rate-limited.

-Comment: "This prety straight forward when using axious the code below demostrates how i achieved this."
+Comment: "This prety straight forward when using axios the code below demostrates how i achieved this, and how it works"

 6).